jimboca/ISYHelper/README.md

 The config file allows you to choose the level of updates with the interval option which can be second, minute, hour or day depending on how often you want isyHelper to update, which also determine which variables will be updated on the ISY.

-## FauxMo
+## PyHue

-This runs the excellent Belkin WeMo emulator https://github.com/makermusings/fauxmo which allows the Amazon Echo to control the ISY and IFTTT Maker!
+This starts a Python Hue Hub Emulator https://github.com/falk0069/hue-upnp that allows the Amazon Echo and Harmony Hub to control and monitor the ISY devices.

-To use this, you currently have to grab my version from from git.
-So in the same directory where you have ISYHelper (not inside the ISYHelper directory) run: git clone https://github.com/jimboca/fauxmo as shown in the install instructions below.
+To use this, you currently ahve to grab my version from git.
+The author is reviewing the changes, and should be merged soon.
+In the meantime in the same directory where you have ISYHelper (not inside the ISYHelper directory) run: git clone https://github.com/jimboca/hue-upnp as shown in the install instructions below.

-See the config.example.yaml for some examples.

 ### devices